 NOTE: 1Ls who intend to sit for the California Bar Exam must register with the California State Bar as a student within the first 90 days of beginning law school.
 The fee for law student registration is $97.00, effective January 1, 2010.
 The Registration Application is not the same as the application to take the California Bar Exam.
 Once you register as a student, make sure you make a note of your registration number: you will use it on all subsequent applications and correspondence with the State Bar.

 If you plan on taking a commercial Bar review course such as BARBRI, consider signing up for the course during your first year if you are concerned about price increases in the following years.

 Your required first-year courses will provide coverage for 6 of the 12 Bar Exam subjects: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Real Property, and Torts.
 Make sure you pay attention in these classes, as their subjects will be tested twice--in the MBE and the Bar Exam.

 Visit the Guide "Preparing for the California Bar Exam and MPRE" for more information.

-The Library has purchased a subscription for your use to AudioCaseFiles from Courtroom View Network, which provides MP3 audio versions of over 1,000 cases, many of which are in your assigned casebooks.
-It also provides over 4,000 hours of trial video from over 130 cases.
+The Library has purchased a subscription for your use to LexisNexis Courtroom Cast from Courtroom View Network, which provides MP3 audio versions of over 1,000 cases, many of which are in your assigned casebooks.
+It also provides thousands of hours of trial video from hundreds of cases.

 You can view the videos online, and you can either listen to the audio files on your computer or download them to an iPod or other MP3 player.
 The audio case database includes cases from the casebooks of our own Professor Yeazell (Civil Procedure) and Professor Grady (Torts), among others.